You may have claims if Sterling Jewelers (Kay Jewelers or Jared Galeria) enrolled you for a credit card or credit product without consent.

 What is the likelihood of winning a Midland Funding lawsuit?

-Generally speaking, the likelihood that you’ll win a Midland Funding lawsuit is high.
-For example, we win the overwhelming majority of Midland lawsuits we defend.
+Generally, the likelihood that you’ll win a Midland Funding lawsuit is high.
+We win the overwhelming majority of Midland lawsuits we defend.

 To gauge your chance of success in a particular case, we evaluate numerous factors including: